This moist, rich buttermilk chocolate cake is fudgy, tender, made in one bowl, and topped with a glossy chocolate frosting.

 - Use full-fat buttermilk for this!
 It will give the cake extra moisture and a deliciously rich flavor.

 - Use room temperature ingredients.
 It is important that you use room-temperature ingredients like eggs and buttermilk.
-This step ensures that your mixture mixes into a homogenous mixture and bakes perfectly. you don’t want to place cold batter into the oven.
+This step ensures that your mixture mixes into a homogenous mixture and bakes perfectly.

 - Measure your flour correctly!
 When measuring your flour, avoid scooping it with a measuring cup.
 Instead, stir the flour with a spoon to create as many air pockets as possible, and spoon it into your measuring cup.
 Finally, level it with a back of a knife.